spotify/github-java-client/README.md

 A small Java library for talking to Github/Github Enterprise and interacting with projects.

-It supports authentication via simple access tokens, JWT endpoints and Github Apps (via DER private key).
+It supports authentication via simple access tokens, JWT endpoints and Github Apps (via private key).

 It is also very light on GitHub, doing as few requests as necessary.